JGLTechnologies/aiohttp-ratelimiter/README.md

 from aiohttplimiter import Allow, RateLimitExceeded, Limiter, default_keyfunc from aiohttp import web

-def handler(request: web.Request, exc: RateLimitExceeded):
+async def handler(request: web.Request, exc: RateLimitExceeded):
     # If for some reason you want to allow the request, return aiohttplimitertest.Allow().
     if some_condition:
         return Allow()